rahulgeorge/Getting-and-Cleaning-Data-Course-Project/README.md

 3. **tidyData.txt** : Output file as processed in the final step of the project

 ## R Script
 R Script performs the following action as required by the project.
+A complete description of the script is provided as part of the CodeBook.
 Please note that Step 4 requested by the project is done as first step to easily work with data.
 1. **Action 4** - Labeling dataset with descriptive variable names
 2. **Action 1** - Merges the training and the test sets to create one data set.
 3. **Action 2** - Extracting Mean & Standard Deviation